As soldiers mutiny in Burkina Faso, government dismisses talk of coup | Law-Order

 The mutiny underlines the threat posed by growing Islamist insurgencies across West Africa's Sahel region, a semi-arid strip of land beneath the Sahara Desert.
 The militants have seized control of swathes of territory across Burkina Faso and its neighbours, Mali and Niger.
 In some cases, they force residents to abide by their harsh interpretation of Islamic law.

-Heavy gunfire was first heard on Sunday at Ouagadougou's Sangoule Lamizana camp, which houses a prison whose inmates include soldiers involved in a failed 2015 coup attempt, as early as 5:00 a.m.
-(0500 GMT), Reuters reporters said.
+Heavy gunfire was first heard around 5:00 a.m.
+(0500 GMT) on Sunday at Ouagadougou's Sangoule Lamizana camp, which houses a prison whose inmates include soldiers involved in a failed 2015 coup attempt, Reuters reporters said.
 Hundreds of people later came out in support of the mutineers.
 At the Lamizana camp, where a crowd of about 100 sang the national anthem and chanted, the soldiers responded by firing into the air.
-It was not clear if this was meant to show support for the demonstrators or to disperse them.
+It was not clear whether this was to show support for the demonstrators or to disperse them.

 In downtown Ouagadougou, near the Place de la Nation, police fired teargas to disperse around 300 protesters.
 Soldiers also fired into the air at an air base close to Ouagadougou International Airport, according to Reuters reporters.
 The U.S. embassy also reported gunfire at three other military bases in Ouagadougou and at bases in the northern towns of Kaya and Ouahigouya.